microsoft/ebpf-for-windows/docs/Long term goals.md

 ## Security

-The most important aspect of this project is that it needs to uphold the security principles in Windows and the security promises that Windows customers have come to expect, while maintaining the flexibility to meet our customers needs.
+The most important aspect of this project is that it needs to uphold the security principles in Windows and the security promises that Windows users have come to expect, while maintaining the flexibility to meet our customers needs.
 Customer should be able to deploy and run eBPF programs on Windows when the system is configured for its most secure mode, whether that is a shielded VM,